Barry Mann: Career

 As of May 2009, Mann's song catalog lists 635 songs.
 He has received 56 popular music, country, and Rhythm & Blues awards from Broadcast Music Inc., and 46 Millionaire Awards for radio performances numbering more than one million plays.
 The song "You've Lost That Lovin' Feelin'", co-written with Weil and Phil Spector, was the most played song of the 20th century, with more than 14 million plays.

 Mann has composed songs for movies, most notably "Somewhere Out There", co-written with Weil and James Horner, for the 1986 animated movie An American Tail.
 Linda Ronstadt and James Ingram performed the song as a duet during the movie's closing credits; their version was released as a single, which scored No. 2 on the Billboard chart and became a "gold"-scoring record.
 "Somewhere Out There" would win two 1987 Grammy Awards, as Song of the Year and Best Song Written for a Motion Picture or Television.
 "Somewhere Out There" was also nominated for a 1986 Oscar as best song, but lost to "Take My Breath Away" from Top Gun (a film that featured the Weil-penned "You've Lost That Lovin' Feelin'" in a key scene).
 Mann's other movie work includes the scores for I Never Sang for My Father and Muppet Treasure Island, and songs for National Lampoon's Christmas Vacation and Oliver & Company.

-Mann co-wrote, with Dan Hill, the song "Sometimes When We Touch," which scored No. 3 on the Billboard Hot 100.
+Mann co-wrote, with Dan Hill, the song "Sometimes When We Touch", which scored No. 3 on the Billboard Hot 100.

 In 1987, Mann and Weil were inducted into the Songwriters Hall of Fame.
 In 2011, they received the Johnny Mercer Award, the greatest honor from the Songwriters Hall of Fame.

 Mann and Weil were named among the 2010 recipients of Ahmet Ertegun Award from the Rock and Roll Hall of Fame.
-Mann and Weil now operate a publishing company named Dyad Music.
+Mann and Weil operated a publishing company named Dyad Music.

 Personal life

-Mann married Cynthia Weil in August 1961.
-They have one daughter, Jenn.
-They reside in Beverly Hills, California.
+Mann was married to Cynthia Weil from 1961 until her death in 2023.
+They had one daughter, Jenn.
+They resided in Beverly Hills, California.